billyjitsu/morpho_curation_tool/README.md

 Make sure to make a copy of the .env.example and lable it .env as this will be used for the rest of the repo examples.

+To support all networks that may not be supported by viem by default, in the `scripts/config/config.ts` file.
+You can manually add your network

 Follow the scripts in the order below: